Order selection in GARMA models for count time series: a Bayesian perspective: Simulations

-When no burn-in is applied, we observe that as the value of $\sigma$ increases, so does the bias in the estimates for the GAR$(1)$ model.
-For the GAR$(2)$, a pattern is not so easily identifiable and the effect of $\sigma$ in the estimation is less noticeable.
+For each parameter, we included in the tables the frequency for which the CIs correctly identify the {model} according to the data generating process, {whereas Figure \ref{fig:cov_bi} presents the percentage of correct model identification of each type of credible interval as a function of burn-in, grouped by model and $\sigma$.
+In the plots and tables, a value of 99\% indicates that in 990 out of 1,000 replications, the model was correctly identified by the CI.
+Specifically, this means that the non-zero parameters were identified as non-zero, and the non-significant parameters were correctly identified as non-significant by the CI.} {When no burn-in is applied, from Table \ref{burn-inGAR1} and Figure \ref{fig:table1}, we observe that as the value of $\sigma$ increases, so does the bias in the estimates for the GAR$(1)$ model.
+For the GAR$(2)$ (Table \ref{burn-inGAR1} and Figure \ref{fig:table1}),} a pattern is not so easily identifiable and the effect of $\sigma$ in the estimation is less noticeable.
 In this case, the smallest bias for the non-zero parameters was obtained for $\sigma=10$.
-Very little difference is observed when we apply the mean or median to obtain point estimation, with a slight advantage for the median in both cases.
+From the tables, little difference is observed when we apply the mean or median to obtain point estimation, with a slight advantage for the median in both cases.
 Effective sample size is low for most parameters, especially for the non-zero ones, due to high correlation in the sample.
 For the GAR$(1)$, effective sample size seems to increase as $\sigma$ decreases.
 The percentage of correctly identified models is lower for the GAR$(1)$ model than for the GAR$(2)$ and this percentage seems to decrease as $\sigma$ increases in both cases.
-As expected, when the HPD credible intervals are considered for model identification, a higher percentage of correctly identified models is obtained when compared to the quantile based CIs.
+From {(Figure \ref{fig:cov_bi}) (first and second row)}, when the HPD credible intervals are considered for model identification, a higher percentage of correctly identified models is obtained when compared to the quantile based CIs (ECI).
 The best scenario in this metric was when $\sigma=0.5$ with an advantage of almost 30\% to the worst case for the GAR$(1)$ case for both CIs.
 For the GAR$(2)$ model these numbers are about 10\% considering HPD and about 20\% for the quantile based CIs.
 For the GAR$(2)$ models, the percentage of correctly identified models is fairly high, above 97\% for both CIs, but for the GAR$(1)$ it can be considered on the low end.
 As for standard deviations, these do not seem to be impacted by $\sigma$.